Skip to main contentSkip to navigation

 WD Purple Product Line and Surveillance Workloads

-Western Digital designed the Purple line specifically for video surveillance systems.
-These drives use AllFrame technology, an implementation of the ATA Streaming Command Set that prioritizes continuous write throughput over error correction.
-AllFrame reduces frame loss by telling the drive to skip ECC retries when writing video data, keeping the stream uninterrupted.
-The trade-off: when the drive begins developing bad sectors, the firmware has been suppressing error reports.
-By the time the NVR flags a problem, physical damage is often advanced.
+Western Digital designed the Purple line for surveillance systems using AllFrame technology, an implementation of the ATA Streaming Command Set that prioritizes write throughput over error correction.
+By skipping ECC retries to prevent frame drops, the firmware suppresses error reports.
+When the NVR detects a problem, physical damage is often advanced.

 WD Purple drives also use Time-Limited Error Recovery (TLER) to prevent the drive from spending excessive time on read retries.
 In a RAID or multi-bay NVR, a drive that hangs on a bad sector can cause the controller to mark it as failed.
 TLER limits retry time to 7 seconds, which prevents false drop-outs but means the drive silently skips problem areas during normal operation.